-For this recipe, I used small, red gooseberries.
+For this gooseberry bundt cake recipe, I used small, red gooseberries.
 I did not cut them in half.
 But if your berries are on the larger side, you can do that.
 If you do not have access to gooseberries, try any berry you like here.
 German berry season is very short and it’s not a problem to use whatever you have available instead.
 Even frozen berries will work.

 By the way, if you ever worry about removing a cake from a bundt pan, here’s what I do: I grease my pan and then I dust it with flour.
 After baking I let the cake cool for about 10 – 15 minutes.
 Then I use a plastic knife to carefully loosen the cake from the pan.
 After that I place a baking rack on top of the pan and turn it around.

 To test if the cake is done, insert a toothpick into the centre.
-Take it out again and ckeck the crumbs sticking to it.
+Take it out again and check the crumbs sticking to it.
 If they look very moist or if there are still bits of raw batter sticking to it, your cake is not done.
 Keep baking and check again after 10 minutes.
 Because there are so many berries in this cake, it will be moister than a regular bundt cake.
 But the crumb should still come out fine.